JagdishAneshwar/Trendy/README.md

 3. Start the backend server with `npm start`.
 4. Launch the frontend application with `npm start`.

-## Features

-Trendy offers the following key features:

-- User-friendly product browsing and search functionality.
-- Secure and efficient transaction processing for purchasing products.
-- User account management and order tracking for a personalized shopping experience.

 ## Backend Setup

 The backend of Trendy is developed using Node.js and Express, with MongoDB as the primary database.
 Ensure that you have Node.js and MongoDB installed on your system before proceeding with the setup.